St. Stephen Lympne and St. Peter & St. Paul Saltwood

 3. For Christmas weddings one carol is fine, more than that is undesirable.

 4. ‘Jerusalem’ is a popular, stirring tune, but it is a patriotic song not a Christian hymn.
-Unless there are very good reasons the Rector does not allow it – he would normally suggest alternative words.
+Similarly, ‘I vow to thee my country’.
+Both are usually chosen for their tunes, and there are very good alternative words for both tunes which the Rector will recommend as suitable for a wedding.

-5. The first hymn should be one which everyone knows so that the services gets off to a good and confident start.
+5. The first hymn should be one which everyone knows so that the service gets off to a good and confident start.

 6. The second hymn, which comes after the marriage vows and before the prayers, can pick up the theme of the vows that you have just taken, asking God for strength to fulfill them in the years ahead.